grumat/BmpTrace2Win/README.md

 project that is still under heavy development.
 So I searched some alternatives before starting this, but was really not having luck with the current alternatives.

-Two options I've tried had its problems as decribed next.
+Three options I've tried had its issues as described next.

 ### swolisten.c